gabomartini/VM-Managing/README.md

 ## Task 2: Manage scaling for compute and storage resources in virtual machines.

-In this task, you will scale a virtual machine by adjusting its size to a different SKU.
-Azure provides flexibility in VM size selection so that you can adjust a VM for periods of time if it needs more (or less) compute and memory allocated.
-This concept is extended to disks, where you can modify the performance of the disk, or increase the allocated capacity.
+In this task, you will resize a virtual machine by selecting a different SKU.
+Azure allows you to adjust VM specifications as needed, increasing or decreasing compute power and memory.
+This flexibility also applies to storage, where you can enhance disk performance or expand capacity.

 1. On the VM1 virtual machine, in the Availability + scale blade, select "Size".
 2. Set the virtual machine size to DS1_v2 and click "Resize".
 When prompted, confirm the change.
 Note: Resizing is also known as vertical scaling, up or down.